SagarMaheshwary/go-microservice-boilerplate/readme.md

 - Unit tests with mocks (using Testify).
 - Integration tests with [Testcontainers](https://github.com/testcontainers/testcontainers-go):
   - The boilerplate is set up to support integration testing with real services.
-  - An example test in `internal/tests/service/` directory is included that spins up a Postgres container and verifies the `UserService` against a real database.
+  - An example test in `internal/tests/integration/service/` directory is included that spins up Postgres and Redis containers and verifies the `UserService` against a real database/cache.

 ```bash
 make test             # all tests